easttennesseecc-star/Q-Top-Dog-IDE/LAUNCHER_FIXED.md

 ## Bottom Line

-✅ Q-IDE now launches reliably
+✅ Top Dog now launches reliably
 ✅ Windows stay open so you see errors
 ✅ Port conflicts are automatically cleaned up
 ✅ Ready for use and deployment

 **Next Steps:**
-- Complete the Setup Wizard in Q-IDE
+- Complete the Setup Wizard in Top Dog
 - Choose your LLM provider
 - Start building your app!